Control with uncertain data of socially structured compartmental epidemic models: Examples from the COVID-19 outbreak in Italy

+{ The age dependent social interaction rate $\beta(a,a_*)$ is defined as follows, \be \beta(a,a_*) = (1-\xi)\beta_e + \xi \beta_{\rm social}(a,a_*), \ee where $0\leq\xi\leq 1$, thus for $\xi=0$ we recover the {homogeneuos mixing}, whereas for $\xi = 1$ we have a full {social mixing} behavior.} { The social interaction function, $\beta_{\rm social}(a,a_*)$, accounts for the interactions due to specific activities $\mathcal A=\{\textrm{Family,\ Education,\, Profession}\}$ and is defined by \eqref{eq:betasocial} in Appendix \ref{app:data}.
+However, since after the discovery of the first case (February 21), schools, and many places of aggregation were closed in most regions of Northern Italy, we assume that $\beta_E$ is $0$ from February 24 onwards, while $\beta_P$ is reduced by a factor one-half from March 9 onwards.}

+{ The choice of age dependent recovery rate $\gamma(a)$ involves a certain degree of arbitrariness, nevertheless it is reasonable to account such heterogeneity as observed in different studies \cite{GammaAge1,GammaAge2,GammaAge3}.
+In order to account fast recovery rate of young people, and slow recovery of the eldest we chose $\gamma(a)$ to be constant up to a specific age $a_0$ and then a decreasing function of the age.
+We express mathematically the recovery rate as \be \gamma(a) = C_\gamma\left(\chi(a\leq a_0) + (1-\chi(a\leq a_o))e^{-r(a-a_o)}\right), \ee with $r=4.5, a_o=20$ and $C_\gamma\in\mathbb{R}_+$ such that \eqref{eq:bg} holds.}

 We divided the computation time frame into two zones and used different models in each zone, in accordance with the policy adopted by the Italian Government.
 The first time interval defines the period without any form of containment from 24 February to 9 March, the second the lockdown period from 9 March.
-In the first zone we adopted the uncontrolled model with homogeneous mixing for the estimation of epidemiological parameters.
-Hence, in the second zone we compute the evolution of the feedback controlled age dependent model \eqref{eq:SIR_z}-\eqref{eq:u_z} with matching (on average) interaction and recovery rates \eqref{eq:bg} and with the estimated control penalization $\kappa(t)$ as reported in Figure \ref{fig:datak} until April 23rd.
-After April 23rd the computation advances in time using as penalization term the constant asymptotic value $\bar\kappa$ reached by $k(t)$.
+In the first zone we adopt the uncontrolled model with homogeneous mixing.
+Hence, in the second zone we compute the evolution of the feedback controlled age dependent model \eqref{eq:SIR_z}-\eqref{eq:u_z} with matching (on average) interaction and recovery rates accordingly to \eqref{eq:bg} and with the estimated value of the control penalization $\kappa(t)$ as reported in Figure \ref{fig:datak} until April 30.
+After April 30 the computation advances in time using as penalization term the constant asymptotic value $\bar\kappa$ reached by $\kappa(t)$.
 The initial values for the age distributions of susceptible and infectious individuals are shown in Figure \ref{fig:age} in agreement with reported data\footnote{Source ISTAT (\texttt{https://www.istat.it}) and Istituto Superiore di Sanit\`{a} ({\texttt{https://www.epicentro.iss.it}})}.